Calcium

 Calcium-rich foods

-- dairy products, like milk and cheese
+- dairy products, like milk, cheese and yoghurt

-- sardines
+- fish, like sardines and mackerel.

 Use our calcium-rich food chooser to find more foods rich in calcium.

-How much calcium do you need per day?
+How much calcium do I need?

 - Up to one year: 525mg